-The purpose of this Information Bulletin is to bring attention to emergency building standards adopted by the Department of Housing and Community Development (HCD) effective April 18, 2018.
-These regulations include provisions related to emergency housing and amend the 2016 California Building Code (CBC) and the 2016 California Residential Code (CRC), also known as Title 24, California Code of Regulations, Parts 2 and 2.5, respectively.
+The purpose of this Information Bulletin is to address the permanent adoption of emergency building standards amending the 2016 California Building Code (CBC) and the 2016 California Residential Code (CRC), effective December 7, 2018.
+These regulations are part of California Code of Regulations, Title 24, Parts 2 (CBC) and 2.5 (CRC).